buehler/mse-project-thesis-1/sections/02_definitions.md

 In {@fig:02_kubernetes_operator_workflow}, we depict the general workflow of an event that is managed by an operator.
 When an operator is installed and runs on a Kubernetes cluster, it registers "Resource Watchers" with the API and receives notifications if the master node modifies resources.
 The overviewed events are "Added", "Modified" and "Deleted".
 There are two additional events that may be returned by the API ("Error" and "Bookmark"), but they are typically not needed for reconciliation.

 When the user interacts with the Kubernetes API (e.g. via the `kubectl` executable) and creates a new instance of a resource, the API will first call any "Mutator" in a serial manner.
 After the mutators, the API will call any "Validators" in parallel and if no validator objects against the creation, the API will then store the resource and tries to apply the transition for the new desired state.
 Now, the operator receives a notification about the watched resource and may interact with the event.
 Such action may include updating resources, create more resources or even delete other instances.

+A theoretical example of the concept is an Operator that creates database users based on a custom resource definition.
+When a user creates a custom resource with a username and a password, the Operator reacts to the creation and calls for validators to check if the username is set and the password is set.
+If the validation passes, the mutator may change the username according to some rules (e.g. no uppercase letters) and then the API stores the custom resource.
+After the resource is stored, the Operator gets notified about the effective "creation" and can reconcile the resource accordingly.

 ## The Sidecar Pattern {#sec:kubernetes_sidecar}